 List source: MedicalNewsToday

-As someone living with fibromyalgia, I experience all sorts of issues on a daily and weekly basis including restless legs syndrome at night, insomnia, dizzy spells, feeling too hot or too cold, and clumsiness.
+As someone living with fibromyalgia, I experience all sorts of issues on a daily and weekly basis including pain, fatigue, restless legs syndrome at night, insomnia, dizzy spells, feeling too hot or too cold, and clumsiness.

 I am in pain all the time.
 I do not remember a day without pain now, although my pain levels vary.
 For many years (2014 through 2019), my pain was disabling and was rated constantly at a 7 through 9 with level 10 being a day to go to ER.